NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 So my next idea is to try to make use of the other high precision timers presented in the paper cited above: [Fantastic Timers and Where to Find Them: High-Resolution Microarchitectural Attacks in JavaScript](https://pure.tugraz.at/ws/portalfiles/portal/17611474/fantastictimers.pdf).

 Do the proposed techniques from early 2017 still work?
-In the next sections, I am going to test some of the techniques presented by the authors
+In the next sections, I am going to test some of the techniques presented by the authors.

 All tests were conducted on Ubuntu 18.04 with the `Chromium 95.0.4638.69` browser.